Lumi-supercomputer/lumi-userguide/docs/software/containers/singularity.md

     - lumi-c
 ```

-You may then use `cotainr build` to create, e.g. a container for [LUMI-G][lumi-g]
+As an example, you may then use `cotainr build` to create a container for
-containing a conda/pip environment using
+[LUMI-G][lumi-g] containing a conda/pip environment by running

 ```bash
 $ cotainr build my_container.sif --system=lumi-g --conda-env=my_conda_env.yml
 ```

 where `my_conda_env.yml` is a file containing an [exported conda
 environment][conda-env].
+The resulting `my_container.sif` container may be run
+like any other [container job][container-jobs] on LUMI.
+It automatically
-See the [cotainr conda environment
+activates the installed Conda environment when you run it.
+See the [cotainr
-docs][cotainr-conda-env] and the [cotainr LUMI examples][cotainr-lumi-examples]
+conda environment docs][cotainr-conda-env] and the [cotainr LUMI
-for more details.
+examples][cotainr-lumi-examples] for more details.

 !!! warning "Make sure your conda environment supports the hardware in LUMI"
-    In order to take advantage of e.g. the GPUs in [LUMI-G][lumi-g], the packages
+    In order to take advantage of e.g. the GPUs in [LUMI-G][lumi-g], the
-    you specify in your conda environement must be compatible with LUMI-G, i.e.
+    packages you specify in your conda environment must be compatible with
+    LUMI-G, i.e. built against ROCm.
+Similarly, in order to take full advantage
+    of the [Slingshot 11 interconnect][interconnect] when running MPI jobs, you
-    built against ROCm.
-Cotainr does **not** do any magic conversion of the
+    must make sure your packages are built against Cray MPICH.
+Cotainr does
+    **not** do any magic conversion of the packages specified in the conda
-    packages specified in the conda environment to make sure they fit the
+    environment to make sure they fit the hardware in LUMI.
+It simply installs
-    hardware in LUMI.
-It simply installs the packages exactly as listed in the
+    the packages exactly as listed in the `my_conda_env.yml` file.
-    `my_conda_env.yml` file.

 !!! note
     Using `cotainr` to build a container from a conda/pip environment is